trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 ---
 This tutorial covers how to deploy a smart rollup in a Tezos sandbox.
 To run this tutorial, you should have a basic understanding of how Tezos works and the ability to use the command-line terminal on your computer.
-If you are new to Tezos, try the tutorial [Deploy a smart contract](../deploy-your-first-smart-contract) first.

 In this tutorial, you will learn: